Updated: Feb 6

 Wrap it and place in the fridge to rest for at least half an hour before using.

-As your dough is resting, make the ravioli filling and cook the tomato sauce:
+As your dough is resting, cook the tomato sauce and make the ravioli filling:

 Saute the spinach with garlic and oil, cover with a lid and cook until just wilted.
 Set aside to cool.